JuliaFolds2/OhMyThreads.jl/README.md

 # ThreadsBasics

+#### This package is in very early development and is not yet registered

 This is meant to be a simple, unambitious package that provides basic, user-friendly ways of doing multithreaded calculations via higher-order functions, with a focus on [data parallelism](https://en.wikipedia.org/wiki/Data_parallelism).